 Modern anchors and rope systems

-Nuts, cams, hexes and slings – when and how to use them properly.
+Nuts, cams, slings and bolts – when and how to use them safely.
 Selecting anchors, placing equipment, rating placements and joining them together to make safe systems are all key skills.

 - Setting up yourself and the rope to abseil down the rope

 - The dangers of abseiling and how to make it safer